-The purpose of discipline is to provide a safe and comfortable environment in which students can learn.
+The purpose of a comprehensive behavior system is to provide a safe and comfortable environment in which students can learn.
 It is the goal of all adults at TACMO to help children to learn to behave responsibly and to demonstrate respect toward people, property and process.
 Students at The Academies are expected to abide by our Honor Code, which states: